amazon profit marginsfba profitabilityamazon seller apimcp server

 • Separate estimate from actual: Use pre-launch fee estimates for scenario planning.
 Use charged finance events for historical profitability.

-Ad optimization should follow contribution margin, not sales volume.
+Ad review should include contribution margin, not sales volume alone.

 That means pausing the habit of judging campaigns only by top-line ad sales.
 A better operating rule is to compute estimated contribution by SKU, then evaluate whether ad spend pushes that value positive or negative after fulfillment and fee burden are applied.